This applesauce cake is light and moist, scented with cinnamon and brown sugar. Mix it up right in the pan: no mixing bowls required!

 Does applesauce make a cake moist?
 Yes!
-Adding applesauce gives cake a rich, moist crumb to baked goods.
+Adding applesauce gives a rich, moist crumb to baked goods.
 Applesauce is a well-known substitute for butter and oil in baking recipes, an easy way to cut the overall calories.
 Applesauce is used for moisture and overall flavor in this applesauce cake.
-Even though it only uses ½ cup applesauce, you can taste it in every bite.
+Even though it only uses ½ cup, you can taste it in every bite.

 This applesauce cake recipe would be perfect for taking to a potluck, pitch in or barbecue.
 We know we will be adding it to our pitch-in repertoire because it’s just that easy!

 This is the book I wish Alex and I had to help us navigate under-equipped dorm and rental kitchens!
 (Yes, we met in college.
-First day!)
+On the first day!)
 It’s perfect for beginners and it would be a great gift or graduation present.
 Get the book: Prep: The Essential College Cookbook

 This applesauce cake recipe is…

 Vegetarian.
 For dairy-free, use dairy-free yogurt.
 (And let us know how it goes!)Print

 This applesauce cake is perfectly moist, scented with cinnamon and brown sugar.
 And you mix the entire dough in the cake pan!
 No mixing bowls required.